Law & Order: Special Victims Unit (1999– )

 Mentioned by John Mulaney

-Lindsay calls SVU about her brother being in one of the child pornography pictures in a crossover with Chicago Fire (2012) and Chicago P.D.
-(2014) that continues on Law & Order: Special Victims Unit: Chicago Crossover (2014).
+Amanda Rollins appears in a crossover that continues on Law & Order: Special Victims Unit: Chicago Crossover (2014).

 Mentioned by Tosh

 In his opening monologue, Jimmy mentions the crossover episode between this series and "Chicago Fire"

-Benson, Amaro and Rollins come to Chicago to help the Intelligence Unit take down a pedophile ring in a crossover with Chicago Fire (2012) and Chicago P.D.
-(2014) that begins on Chicago Fire: Nobody Touches Anything (2014) and continues on Law & Order: Special Victims Unit: Chicago Crossover (2014).
+Nick Amaro, Amanda Rollins and Olivia Benson come to Chicago in the conclusion of a crossover that begins on Chicago Fire: Nobody Touches Anything (2014) and continues on Law & Order: Special Victims Unit: Chicago Crossover (2014).

 Ice-T talks about his series, and Andrew Rannells notes his many failed auditions for roles including a kiddie porn director

-Sgt.
-Benson comes to Chicago to help the police investigate a case of rape and attempted murder in a crossover with Chicago Fire (2012) and Chicago P.D.
-(2014) that continues on Chicago P.D.: The Number of Rats (2015) and concludes on Law & Order: Special Victims Unit: Daydream Believer (2015).
+Olivia Benson comes to Chicago in a crossover that concludes on Law & Order: Special Victims Unit: Daydream Believer (2015).

-Special Victims Unit helps Intelligence investigate an unsolved rape/murder case in a crossover with Chicago Fire (2012) and Chicago P.D.
-(2014) that begins on Chicago Fire: We Called Her Jellybean (2015) and concludes on Law & Order: Special Victims Unit: Daydream Believer (2015).
+Special Victims Unit helps Intelligence investigate an unsolved rape/murder case in a crossover that concludes on Law & Order: Special Victims Unit: Daydream Believer (2015).